CoNarrative/framework-x/site/src/content/intro.md

    handlers.
 You can redefine built-in effects like `db` and `dispatch` if you choose.
 Because effects are data structures, it's easy to write functions that return them using types or whatever you want.
-8. **Well-prioritized** One state is easier to reason about than many separate ones.
+8. **Prioritized** One state is easier to reason about than many separate ones.
 Framework-X doesn't sacrifice this on the way to trying to achieve gains in other areas, like decreased verbosity.

-Framework-X's design is based on `re-frame`, a state management framework written in Clojurescript.

-The model is simple:

-1. There are events.
-2. There are effects.
-3. Events have effects: a state change, the execution of a function, or other events.

 # Code